LABIAPLASTY

 Any photographs taken during your care are securely stored and will only be used with your explicit consent, ensuring your confidentiality is maintained at all times.

-LABIAPLASTY PLASTIC SURGERY A COMPREHENSIVE GUIDE
+LABIAPLASTY SURGERY

 LABIA MINORA REDUCTION

 Labia minora reduction is the most common type of labiaplasty.
 This procedure involves reducing the size and length of the inner labia (labia minora).
 Some individuals may experience physical discomfort or concerns about the appearance of enlarged or elongated labia minora.
-Labia minora reduction may help address these issues.

 There are three main surgical techniques used: the wedge technique, the trim technique, and the de-epithelialisation technique.
-At The Swan Clinic, the wedge technique—also known as the butterfly technique—is the most commonly performed method.
+At The Swan Clinic, the wedge technique - also known as the butterfly technique - is the most commonly performed method.

 LABIA MAJORA REDUCTION

 Labia majora reduction is a surgical procedure that aims to reduce the size of the outer labia (labia majora).
-This procedure may be considered by individuals who have experienced changes in the labia majora due to aging, weight loss, or other factors.
+This procedure may be considered by individuals who have experienced changes in the labia majora due to ageing, weight loss, or other factors.
 The surgery involves removing excess tissue to alter the appearance of the labia majora.

 CLITORAL HOOD REDUCTION